wbeeker/password_checker/README.md

 ## Description

+I have trouble keeping track of all my passwords, but to keep a list of them together seems risky — if someone were to find that list, they'd have access to all of my passwords.
+Encrypting the list allows me to keep them all in one place, but also keeps them protected until I need to access them.

 This program takes in passwords from the user and the name of the application or service the password is used for.
 The program stores a list of passwords and service names, and can encrypt the list into a text file.
 The text file, and its key, can then be decrypted by the program.

-I have trouble keeping track of all my passwords, but to keep a list of them together seems risky — if someone were to find that list, they'd have access to all of my passwords.
-Encrypting the list allows me to keep them all in one place, but also keeps them safe until I need to access them.

 ## Key Features

-The encryption/decryption features are something I'm proud of.
-It was not easy to maintain dictionary formatting from the encrypted text file to the decrypted list.
-This took a lot of trial and error but I ended up getting the exact formatting I was hoping for.
+The encryption/decryption features: it was not easy to maintain dictionary formatting from the encrypted text file to the decrypted list.
+This took a lot of trial and error but I ended up getting the formatting I was going for.

 ## Guide